RD-120: History

 During 1990, the NPO Energomash Head of the Propulsion Department, and leading designer, V.K.Chvanov, was awarded the State Prize for the creation of RD-120.

-In October 1992, Pratt & Whitney signed an agreement with NPO Energomash to sale and represent their line of engine in the United States.
-During the initial version of the X-34 program, the one trying to develop a reusable launch vehicle for small payloads through a public/private association, the RD-120 was seriously considered for the 747 air-launched first stage.
+In October 1992, Pratt & Whitney signed an agreement with NPO Energomash to sell and represent their line of engines in the United States.
+During the initial version of the X-34 program, which tried to develop a reusable launch vehicle for small payloads through a public/private association, the RD-120 was seriously considered for the 747 air-launched first stage.
 The RD-120 offered the best price and performance, and was the preferred choice of Orbital Sciences.
-In fact, on October 11, 1995, the RD-120 was fired on the U.S. and thus became the first Russian rocket engine actively in production to be fired in American soil.
+In fact, on October 11, 1995, the RD-120 was fired in the U.S. and thus became the first Russian rocket engine actively in production to be fired on American soil.
 This version of the engine, would mainly differ from the Zenit in the addition of a gimbal mount that would enable it to offer TVC.
 This version would be known as the RD-120M.
 The second private partner in the X-34 program, Rockwell International, wanted to use their own engine, the RS-27.
-And given the constrained schedule and budget of the program, the engine selection was not able to be resolved and the program cancelled and reimplemented as the pure NASA research program that the X-34 was later known for.
+Given the constrained schedule and budget of the program, the engine selection was not able to be resolved and the program was cancelled and reimplemented as the pure NASA research program that the X-34 was later known for.

 Also during the 1990s, the Chinese acquired two or three models of the RD-120, and possibly some documentation.
 This enabled them to bootstrap their indigenous kerosene staged combustion engine program, the YF-100 and YF-115.

-The RD-120 had significant margins built in, which allowed between 2001 and 2003 to develop a modernized 'Uprated' or 'Forced' version of the engine for Sea Launch which increased thrust 10% to 912 kN.
-It also incorporated many improvements, which allowed it to increase chamber pressure and thrust without additional weight gain.
-It still has a 5% extra margin, extended the design life to 4260 seconds, the number of ignitions to 19 and allows to consider it as a base for a reusable rocket, the engine is still not capable of restarting inflight.
+The RD-120 had significant margins built in, which between 2001 and 2003 allowed the development of a modernized 'Uprated' or 'Forced' version of the engine for Sea Launch which increased thrust 10% to 912 kN.
+Other improvements allowed it to increase chamber pressure and thrust without additional weight gain.
+It still has a 5% margin, extending the design life to 4260 seconds, the number of ignitions to 19 and allowing it to be considered as a base for a reusable rocket.
+However, the engine is still not capable of restarting inflight.
 After a program that used 4 test engines and performed 28 hot fire tests with an accumulated running time of 8,135 seconds, the engine was qualified for flight.
 Testing started in March 2004 and it had its debut flight on February 15, 2006 where it successfully orbited EchoStar X.